strudelAndCoffee/mini-game-arcade/README.md

 # Mini Game Arcade

 The initial stage of this project is to hold all of the games that I have been building as practice in game development.
-Most, if not all of these games are coded in JavaScript, and can be played on your web browser.
+Most, if not all of these games are coded in JavaScript, so they can be played on your web browser.

-This repository is a work in progress, but I plan to deploy it to GitHub pages once I have built enough games and am happy with their UX!
+This repository is a work in progress, but I plan to deploy it to once I have built enough games and am happy with their UX!

 ## Current Games